floragunncom/search-guard-docs/overview.md

 * which role,
 * can perform which action,
-* against wich cluster or index.
+* against which cluster or index.

 A definition of a permission that allows searching a particular index looks like: